ska-sa/katgpucbf/doc/fgpu.design.rst

    the factor by which the bandwidth is reduced.
 Because the mixing turns a real signal into a complex signal, the subsampling factor is twice the decimation factor.

+The first three steps are implemented by a new "digital down-conversion" ("DDC") kernel.
+This is applied to each input chunk, after copying the head of the following chunk to the tail of the chunk.
+This does lead to redundant down-conversion in the overlap region, and could potentially be optimised.

+The PFB FIR kernel has alternations because it needs to consume single-precision complex inputs rather than packed integers.
+However, the real and imaginary components are independent, and so the input is treated internally as if it contained just real values, with an adjustment to correctly index the weights.
+The postprocessing kernel also has minor adjustments, as the corrections for a real-to-complex Fourier transform are no longer required, and some indexing adjustments are needed to place the DC output of the Fourier transform in the centre of the output.

+Down-conversion kernel
+^^^^^^^^^^^^^^^^^^^^^^
+For efficiency, the first three operations above are implemented in the same kernel.
+In particular, the filtered samples that would be removed by subsampling are never actually computed.

 The kernel is one of the more complex in katgpucbf.
 Simpler implementations tend to have low performance because the target GPUs (NVIDIA Ampere